josh-project/josh/docs/src/reference/filters.md

 ### Match nested files **`::**/X`**
 All files matching the pattern in arbitarily deep subdirectories of the input

+## History filters

+These filter do not modify git trees, but instead only operate on the commit graph.

+### Linearize history **:linear**
+Produce a filtered history that does not contain any merge commits.
+This is done by simply dropping all parents except the first on every commit.

 Filter order matters
 --------------------